tristanfisher/check_http_response/README.md

 A python module to check an HTTP response either via JSON or plaintext.
 Useful for nagios.

-	usage: check_http_response.py [-h] [-v] [--server SERVER]
-                              [--json JSON JSON | --text TEXT]
+		usage: check_http_response.py [-h] [-v] [--server SERVER] [--headers_only] [--json JSON JSON | --text TEXT]

 		A Nagios-ready python script for comparing data retrieved from an HTTP source.
 		./check_http_response.py --host 'https://example.org/status' --json 'status'
 		'ok'

 		optional arguments:
 		  -h, --help            show this help message and exit -v, --version         Show script version and exit --server SERVER, --host SERVER
 								specify a target host
+		  --headers_only        retrieve only the headers
 		  --json JSON JSON      compares against a JSON key/value pair from a URI --text TEXT           compares against a plain text response from a URI

 #####A word of caution with checking text:

 If you plan on checking a text file, you likely want to write data to the file without a newline.

 e.g. use the following:

 `$ echo -n 'ok' > /var/www/testpage.html`

 Otherwise, you're actually putting in the contents `'ok\n'` and *may be surprised* by the check returning an error.

 e.g. you may run into the following: